A Moving-Image History of Parkwood Entertainment, Vol. I

 Also that night, Jay-Z introduced Beyoncé to a young woman named Melina Matsoukas, who’d only directed her first crop of music videos that calendar year, most notably “Money Maker” (2006) for Ludacris and Pharrell.
 Years later, Matsoukas would remember shaking Beyoncé’s hand and telling her, “I’m coming for you.”

-The timing of B’Day and Dreamgirls made Beyoncé a notable player in both industries’ awards seasons, something she’s managed several times since (and may manage again this coming winter).
+The timing of B’Day and Dreamgirls made Beyoncé a notable player in both industries’ awards seasons, something she’s managed several times since.
 It’s practical to keep multiple irons on the fire, of course, but it’s also sent a message all these years that she’s uninterested in being boxed in as an artist.

 Before Dreamgirls, though, came a pair of new Beyoncé DVDs.
 The first was BET Presents Beyoncé (2006) in September, the newest in a series that the network used to churn out on its regular names.
 Executive produced by Beyoncé and Mathew and lacking a director in its rather robust credits roll—Burke doesn’t appear in them, either—the project is a 50-minute sit-down with the star where she tells us stories from her solo career so far, with an eye towards her run-ins with BET.
 (I’ve secretly been quoting from it throughout this chapter.)